cockroachdb/docs/v21.2/node-shutdown.md

 1. **Unready phase:** The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) returns an HTTP `503 Service Unavailable` response code, which causes load balancers and connection managers to reroute traffic to other nodes.
 This phase completes when the [fixed duration set by `server.shutdown.drain_wait`](#server-shutdown-drain_wait) is reached.

-1. **Local query phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete.
-After this phase completes, CockroachDB closes all client connections to the node.
+1. **SQL drain phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete, and CockroachDB closes the SQL connections immediately afterward.
+After this phase completes, CockroachDB closes all remaining SQL connections to the node.
 This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

-1. **Distributed query phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
+1. **DistSQL drain phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
 This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

 1. **Lease transfer phase:** The node's [`is_draining`](cockroach-node.html#node-status) field is set to `true`, which removes the node as a candidate for replica rebalancing, lease transfers, and query planning.
 Any [range leases](architecture/replication-layer.html#leases) or [Raft leaderships](architecture/replication-layer.html#raft) must be transferred to other nodes.
 This phase completes when all range leases and Raft leaderships have been transferred.